This post may contain affiliate links. Please see our disclosure policy.

 - Cook the spinach over medium heat, stirring frequently, until all of the liquid has evaporated, 5 to 7 minutes.
 Add the apple cider vinegar and sugar and cook until the sugar is thoroughly dissolved.
 Season to taste with salt and pepper.

 - Increase the heat to medium-high and add the butter and heavy cream.
 Continue cooking, stirring constantly, until the butter has melted and the cream is blended into the spinach, 2 minutes.
+Return the bacon to the pan.
 Taste and adjust the seasoning if needed.
 Transfer to a serving bowl.

 My aunt use to make something similar using canned milk instead of cream